-- Paracord, obviously !
-For 1 flash drive, 80 to 90 centimeters (about 3 feet) are necessary ;
+- paracord - 80 to 90 centimeters (about 3 feet) for a flash drive

 It's always convenient to have something to attach your flash drive to something like a key-ring or a , so let's give this little guy a loop. fold the cord in two equal parts, and set the flash drive on top of it.
 You can easily decide how big the loop will be at that stage but don't go too crazy !
 You might end up a few inches short on paracord for your snake knot.